Your journey at a glance

 Overnight in the Central outskirts of Etosha National Park Day 6

 Spend the night in Ongava, set on the central outskirts of Etosha National Park, staying at your choice of value or luxury itinerary options.
 Please refer to the terms and conditions for details of what each option includes.

 Set off on game drives that explore the Okaukuejo area of Etosha, keeping an eye out for lion, elephant, gemsbok, springbok, red hartebeest and both white and black rhino.
 Enjoy the freedom of night drives and bush walks in Ongava, where you can track wildlife on foot in the company of experienced guides.
 Or choose to spend the afternoon at a tranquil hide overlooking a waterhole and wait to see what wildlife sightings the day will bring.

 After a delectable breakfast hop back into your car for the approximately five-hour journey to Damaraland.

-Overnight in Damaraland Day 7 - 9
+Spend 2 nights in Damaraland Day 7 - 9

 The breathtaking mountain region of Damaraland is situated on the eastern side of the Skeleton Coast National Park and southwest of Etosha National Park.
 An assortment of desert-adapted wildlife such as elephant, rhino, zebra and lion live in this near-barren landscape.
 A not-to-be-missed attraction is the picturesque Brandberg, Namibia’s highest mountain, which is home to thousands of ancient rock paintings, most notably The White Lady.
 Nearby the rocky outcrops of Twyfelfontein feature exceptional Bushmen engravings, which are considered to be some of the best preserved etchings on the continent.
 Visitors to Damaraland can view one of its more unusual habitats – the Petrified Forest, which dates back millions of years and offers a haunting landscape of gigantic fossilised trees, some up to 30 metres (100ft) in length.